pashky/restclient.el/README.md

 Inhibit restclient from sending cookies implicitly.

+### restclient-response-size-threshold

+__Default: 100000__

+Size of the response buffer restclient can display without huge performance dropdown.
+If response buffer will be more than that, only bare major mode will be used to display it.
+Set to `nil` to disable threshold completely.

 # Known issues

 - Comment lines `#` act as end of entity.
 Yes, that means you can't post shell script or anything with hashes as PUT/POST entity.
 I'm fine with this right now,